nikpau/sr-gen/README.md

 Implementation of the generator used in [Paulig and Okhrin (2024)](https://doi.org/10.1016/j.oceaneng.2024.117207).

 This generator constructs arbitrary river-like point grids to be used as training and testing environments for simulation-based maritime applications.
+The generator can create three types of environments:

+1. **Rivers**: Alternating straight and curved segments to construct realistic river-like waterways
+2. **Canals**: Straight waterway segments for canal-like environments
+3. **Planes**: Flat rectangular grids for general testing purposes

-The generator alternates between straight and curved segments to construct a river.
-Currents and water depths are assigned to each grid point based on its parameters.
+Currents and water depths are assigned to each grid point based on the configuration parameters.
 The generator can be used as a standalone module or as part of a script.

 ## Installation